mvestola/panttipullo-react-native/docs/DEVELOPMENT.md

 * Test locally

 To release:
-1. Publish to expo from browser console
+1. Publish to expo: `npm run publish`
 1. Make Android release if other than plain JS changes:  `npm run build-android`